dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/editing-resources.md

 - `@id`: the resource's IRI
 - `@type`: the resource's class IRI
-- `knora-api:lastModificationDate`: an `xsd:dateTimeStamp` representing the last modification date that is currently attached to the resource, if any
+- `knora-api:lastModificationDate`: an `xsd:dateTimeStamp` representing the last modification date that is currently attached to the resource, if any.
+This is used to make sure that the resource has not been modified by someone else since you last read it.

 The submitted JSON-LD object must also contain one or more of the following predicates, representing the metadata you want to change:

 - `rdfs:label`: a string
 - `knora-api:hasPermissions`, in the format described in @ref:[Permissions](../../02-knora-ontologies/knora-base.md#permissions)
 - `knora-api:newModificationDate`: an [xsd:dateTimeStamp](https://www.w3.org/TR/xmlschema11-2/#dateTimeStamp).
-  This is used to make sure that the resource has not been modified by someone else since you last read it.

 Here is an example: